 Avoid using your primary e-mail address when signing up for get paid to sites; as many feature signing up for offers as a way to earn rewards, participating in this part of a GPT site (which is optional, by the way), will almost certainly result in an influx in unwanted e-mails.

 It’s also easier to spot and keep track of surveys and offers if you keep things separate from your personal e-mails.
-Even with online survey panels, it’s good practice to keep survey invitations separate from the rest of your online dealings.
+Even with paid survey sites, it’s good practice to keep survey invitations separate from the rest of your online dealings.
 Luckily, creating a new Gmail, Hotmail, etc. account only takes a few minutes and is easier than ever.

-By separating get paid to signups from your main e-mail account, you eliminate the risk of spam and your personal e-mail account will always be safe.
+By separating get paid to signups from your main e-mail account, you eliminate the risk of spam and your personal e-mail account will remain safe.

 3. Keep detailed records